PreK - K Endorsement

-The B.A.E. in Elementary Education offers an optional 12-hour endorsement in PreK - K for students who wish to add an endorsement to a BAE in Elementary Education.
+The B.A.Ed. in Elementary Education offers an optional 12-hour endorsement in PreK - K for students who wish to add an endorsement to a BAEd in Elementary Education.
 The coursework prepares educators to integrate research-based practices that provide a strong foundation in child development, emergent language literacy, and early childhood education.

 - Elementary Education Majors who wish to complete the four courses of the preK - K endorsement must meet the requirements for admission to Phase II of UM's Teacher Education Program and have appropriate scores on either ACT, SAT, or PRAXIS CORE.

 Endorsement Coursework (12 hours)

 - EDEC 320 Early Childhood Methods (3 credits)